 From the Philippines, you can go to Panama via the USA (LAX, JFK, SFO are popular) or Europe (Spain has many flights).

-For Philippine Passport Holders, we are quite lucky to have a Panama Embassy in our country.
+For Philippine Passport Holders, we are pretty lucky to have a Panama Embassy in our country.
 With that, there is no need to fly to another country or send our documents via courier.
-Getting a Panama Tourist visa is easy too, just follow our instructions here.
+Getting a Panama Tourist visa is easy too; just follow our instructions here.
 However, if you want multiple entry visas, check out our Tourist Visa Application Guides for Filipinos.

 Are you on Pinterest?
 Pin these!